-The District has certified 154,357 groundwater, surface water and combination surface/ground water irrigated acres since 2008.
-154,357 irrigated acres make up about 5% of the total acres in the MNNRD.
-Irrigation well development in the MNNRD began as early as 1927 and slowly increased until the 1970's when there was a sharp increase of 618 irrigated fields.
-Since the 1980's there has been a more gradual increase of new acres being irrigated.
-There are currently 1210 irrigation wells within MNNRD boundaries.
+The District has certified 156,827 groundwater, surface water and combination surface/ground water irrigated acres since 2008.
+156,827 irrigated acres make up about 5% of the total acres in the MNNRD.
+There are currently 1235 irrigation wells within MNNRD boundaries.